Focus on cross-border FGM in Burkina Faso and Mali

 The current observation is that we lack studies on cross-border practices of FGM.
 Cross-border practice exists in Burkina Faso.
-It is documented and is one of the major challenges the government faces in its relentless fight against the practice.
+It is documented and is one of the major challenges the government faces in it’s relentless fight against the practice.

 In the preliminary results of our Burkina Faso / Mali cross-border study (2019, in progress), the participants clearly explained that it is very easy to cross the border to go to Mali and have the girl circumcised without anybody knowing.
 Officially, we are going to Mali to visit an aunt / uncle, to attend a wedding, a baptism, the funeral of a parent, but unofficially it is often to take advantage of the trip to conduct FGM on the girl.

 “Besides, in Mali, the law does not prohibit it.
 They need to be educated on the issue.
 So the guy, he takes the girl here, he crosses the border, he will excise her and he comes back, quietly!
 There you go, so you can see how complicated it is.
 This is what they do.
-They know that by doing this here in Burkina, if we take them, it will be a problem for them.”
+They know that by doing this here in Burkina, if we catch them, it will be a problem for them.”
 A resource person, Burkina Faso

 “The real difficulty is the border because there are many access routes and people will never tell you that they are going to Mali to cut their daughters.
 Sometimes neighbors and even husbands don’t know, do you understand?
 This is the difficulty at the border because we cannot control everything.”
 Security guard, Mali.